Dynavax Reports Inducement Grants Under Nasdaq Listing Rule 5635(c)(4)

-EMERYVILLE, Calif., March 3, 2022 /PRNewswire/ -- Dynavax Technologies Corporation (Nasdaq: DVAX) today reported that it has granted restricted stock units (RSUs) covering an aggregate of 16,000 shares of Dynavax common stock as inducements to 2 newly-hired employees in connection with commencement of employment with the Company.
+EMERYVILLE, Calif., March 8, 2022 /PRNewswire/ -- Dynavax Technologies Corporation (Nasdaq: DVAX) today reported that it has granted nonstatutory stock options to purchase an aggregate of 33,250 shares of Dynavax common stock and restricted stock units (RSUs) covering an aggregate of 48,250 shares of Dynavax common stock as inducements to 1 newly-hired employee in connection with commencement of employment with the Company.

-The stock options were granted on March 1, 2022, at an exercise price of $12.21 per share, which is equal to the closing price of Dynavax common stock on the date of grant.
+The stock options were granted on March 7, 2022, at an exercise price of $9.87 per share, which is equal to the closing price of Dynavax common stock on the date of grant.
+Each stock option granted has a 7-year term and vests over three years, with one-third of the shares underlying the option vesting on the one-year anniversary of the grant date, and the remaining shares vesting 1/36 per month in equal installments, subject to continued service with Dynavax through the applicable vesting dates.
 The RSUs vest one-third per year on each anniversary of the grant date, subject to continued service with Dynavax.
-The RSUs were granted as material inducements to employment in accordance with Nasdaq Listing Rule 5635(c)(4) and are subject to the terms and conditions of an award agreement covering the grant and Dynavax' 2021 Inducement Award Plan, which was adopted January 9, 2021, and provides for the granting of RSUs to new employees.
+The options and the RSUs were granted as material inducements to employment in accordance with Nasdaq Listing Rule 5635(c)(4) and are subject to the terms and conditions of a stock option agreement covering the grant and Dynavax' 2021 Inducement Award Plan, which was adopted January 9, 2021, and provides for the granting of stock options to new employees.

 About Dynavax